A Security Curriculum

 - CMU 15-122 Principles of Imperative Computing

-- Use wget to get these includes some solutions.
+- Use wget to get these or web archive

 - Use Andre Platzer site symbolaris for different semesters if you want